nilostolte/Sudoku/README.md

 # Sudoku
-Simple 9x9 Sudoku brute force solver with intrinsic parallel candidate list processing thanks to the use of bit representation for the 1-9 digits as well as bitwise operations allowing to test all the candidates at once.
+Simple 9x9 Sudoku brute force solver with intrinsic parallel candidate set processing thanks to the use of bit representation for the 1-9 digits as well as bitwise operations allowing to test all the candidates at once.

+It can be upgraded for 16x16 or 25x25 grids.

 ## Grid